pstepanovum/therapyai/README.md

 ## 🙏 Acknowledgements

-- This project was created during [Hackathon Name] by [Team Members]
+- This project was created during TherapyAI by Pavel Stepanov, Hunter Todd, Tim Shaw
-- Special thanks to [Mentors/Sponsors/Others] for their guidance and support
+- Special thanks to University of Miami for their guidance and support